 You might probably already know what an amazing city Lisbon is.
-Living there for three months gave me the opportunity to discover the city and try many places for brunch as well as restaurants or bars.
-I’ve already written a full 3 to 5 day itinerary to Lisbon, one of my favourite cities as well as a guide to my top 10 favourite bars.
-After those articles, I would like to share my favourite brunch places in Lisbon with you.
+Living there for three months allowed me to discover the city and try many places for brunch as well as restaurants and bars.
+I’ve already written a full 3 to 5-day itinerary to Lisbon, one of my favourite cities as well as a guide to my top 10 favourite bars.
+After those articles, I would like to share the best brunch places in Lisbon with you.

 By the way, did you know that the website Zomato collects menus from most of the restaurants in Lisbon?
 Great website when you are looking for a menu or have specific dietary requirements.

-Okay, now it is time to get started with, in my opinion, the 11 best brunch places in Lisbon!
+Okay, now it is time to get started with, in my opinion, the 11 best places for brunch, breakfast and lunch in Lisbon.

 Pois Cafe is a cosy cafe located in Alfama.
 They offer a permanent food menu and it is possible to order great cakes and coffee.
 On the weekends, they also offer set brunch menus.
-There is free wifi, you can pick a book to read and in some occasions they also offer art exhibitions.
+There is free wifi, you can pick a book to read and on some occasions, they also offer art exhibitions.

-Frutaria is located on walking distance from Nicolau and a great alternative if you don’t want to spend your time in Lisbon waiting for brunch.
-I can definitely recommend their pancakes and sandwiches.
+Frutaria is located within walking distance from Nicolau and is a great alternative if you don’t want to spend your time in Lisbon waiting for brunch.
+I can recommend their pancakes and sandwiches.

 This place is located almost next to Praça do Comércio on your way to Alfama.
 The place is rather small, so once again you’ll probably have to wait a bit.
 They offer English Breakfast, Continental Breakfast and their pancakes are also worth trying.

 I had brunch at Heim Cafe when on my way to LX Factory.
-From the city center, cute, bright brunch spot makes a great stop during your walk.
-Enjoy your perfectly made cappucino and some great food.
+From the city centre, a cute, bright brunch spot makes a great stop during your walk.
+Enjoy your perfectly made cappuccino and some great food.

-A cosy place for brunch or for work.
+A cosy place for brunch or work.
 This place, fortunately, isn’t too busy.
-I’ve spend a day here working and I loved it.
-The coffee is good, personnel is friendly and I really did like their toast with some goat cheese and honey.
+I’ve spent a day here working and I loved it.
+The coffee is good, the personnel is friendly and I did like their toast with some goat cheese and honey.

-Another great place for coffee in Lisbon.
+Another great coffee place in Lisbon is The Mill.
 They serve brunch all day, with fresh ingredients.
-Their bagels are top notch and worth a try.
+Their bagels are top-notch and worth a try.
 Take a seat at the little bar and you can look out of the window and watch life in the streets of Lisbon.

 This place is stunning.
-The marble tables, white colors and black and blue chairs.
-I just love the lay-out of this brunch place.
-They have two different locations in Lisboa, one in Santos and one in Chiado because the place was doing really well.
-They also do serve a full brunch in the weekends (including a brunch cocktail!).
+The marble tables, white colours and black and blue chairs.
+I just love the layout of this brunch place.
+They have two different locations in Lisboa, one in Santos and one in Chiado because the place was doing well.
+They also do serve a full brunch at the weekends (including a brunch cocktail!).